 To combat this tendency, the PowerSheets workbook has the tools to keep you focused on your goals all year long:

 - Seasonal reflection: Every three months, you can hit the “reset” button on your goals and on your life, as you monitor your long-term progress.

 - Monthly reflection: Before you make your plans each month, you can reflect on how the last month went.
 You also look at your big goals and prioritize what you want to focus on next.
 There’s lots of space for brain-dumping so that you can clear the clutter and let go of the things you’re worried about that won’t really matter in the long-run.

 - Tending list: This is a perforated sheet that you can tear out and keep wherever it’s convenient.
 You keep track of your progress, including monthly goals, weekly goals and daily goals that help you work towards your big goals.

 This system is brilliant.
 It’s simple, not overwhelming, and motivating all year long.

-I admit, I wasn’t a perfect student using the tending list.
-I’d sometimes go over a week without glancing at it.
-Nevertheless, it still kept me a lot more focused than I would have been without it.
+I admit, I haven’t been a perfect student using the tending list.
+I sometimes go over a week without glancing at it.
+Nevertheless, it still keeps me a lot more focused than I would be without it.